psychicalcoder/fchroot-compose/README.md

 # fchroot-compose
-> fchroot is tool that help you to chroot into different arch environment.<br>
+> fchroot is a tool that helps you chroot into different arch environment.<br>
 > Check the wiki for more information about fchroot.
 > [https://www.funtoo.org/Package:Fchroot](https://www.funtoo.org/Package:Fchroot)

 fchroot-compose is a docker-compose-like tool for fchroot.
-You can speficy the bind information in a yaml file, so that you don't have to repeatedly type them in whenever you want to use fchroot.
+You can specify the bind information in a yaml file, so that you don't have to repeatedly type a lot of long arguments whenever you want to use fchroot.

 ### Features
-- Creates a destination directory when it doesn't exist.
+- It creates a destination directory when it doesn't exist.
-- Allows you to use relative path (relative to the yaml's location) when speficying bind sources.
+- It allows you to use relative path (relative to the yaml's location) when speficying bind sources.
 - When the euid is not 0, it will ask you whether you want to use sudo.

 ### Requirements